 During the 1886-1887 winter season, Susan Cushing and her children were traveling in Europe and 170 Beacon was the home of John Gardiner Cushing’s brother-in-law and sister, Edward Darley Boit, Jr., and Mary Louisa (Cushing) Boit.
 Edward Darley Boit was an attorney by training who gave up the law to become a painter.
 The Boits previously had lived in Paris.
 By the 1887-1888 season, they were living at 65 Mt.
 Vernon.

 During the 1890-1891 winter season, 170 Beacon was the home of Mrs. E. C. Jones.
 She had lived at 120 Beacon during the previous season.

 During the 1891-1892 winter season, 170 Beacon was the home of banker Herbert Mason Sears and his wife, Caroline (Bartlett) Sears.
 They had married in June of 1891, and had spent the summer in Newport and Nahant.
 During the 1892-1893 season, they lived at 236 Beacon with Caroline Sears’s widowed father, Francis Bartlett, and then moved to a new home they had built at 287 Commonwealth.

 During the 1893-1894 winter season, 170 Beacon was the home of banker Thomas Jefferson Coolidge, Jr., and his wife, Clara (Amory) Coolidge.
 They had lived at 93 Beacon during the previous season, and at 408 Beacon during the 1891-1892 season.
 By the 1894-1895 season, they had moved to 184 Beacon.

 On March 2, 1894, the Cushing family sold 170 Beacon to Helen (Ellis) Brooke, the wife of Rev. Stopford Wentworth Brooke.
 They had married in June of 1893, and had lived briefly thereafter at 9 Exeter.

 A native of England, Stopford Brooke had come to Boston in 1886 and soon thereafter became pastor of First Church (Unitarian).
 The Brookes continued to live at 170 Beacon until 1898, when he resigned as pastor.
-In 1899, they moved temporarily to San Francisco, and then moved back to England, where he later served as a Member of Parliament.
+In January of 1899, he accepted an assignment in San Francisco to temporarily replace Rev. Horatio Stebbins of the First Unitarian Church, who was in ill health.
+By 1900, they had moved back to England, where he later served as a Member of Parliament.